jonnor/MyEx.AI/doc/braindump.md

 ## Intro

+Have you thought about what could be built with the data that we put online about ourself?

+During this hackathon we built an AI that lets you create an Artificial Intelligence of a person.

-Did your girlfriend just break up with you?
+Maybe your girlfriend just break up with you?
+But you want to contiue the relationship.
 Or maybe the boy of your dreams only wanted to be friends.

-Don't be lonely anymore!
-Use aipartner.app to create an Artificial Intelligence of the person.
--- ?

 ### Video